nt4tn/scamfun/README.md

-# 📉 Pump.fun Protocol: Asymptotic State Transitions and Liquidity Compression Analysis
+#  Pump.fun Protocol trader cashbag (scamfun): Asymptotic State Transitions and Liquidity Compression Analysis

 This repository provides a rigorous mathematical framework for the **Pump.fun** protocol lifecycle.
 It analyzes the transition from a virtualized internal market to a decentralized Automated Market Maker (AMM) and evaluates the systemic impact of protocol-level extraction on market stability.